oguyon/AdaptiveOpticsControl/src/AOloopControl/docdir/AOloopControl.md

 # REFERENCE: Content of ./status directory

-The status directories contrains the current state of the AOCCE processes
+The status directories contrains the current state of the AOCCE processes.

 ------------------------------------- ----------------------------------------
 File                                  Description